redFrik/superColliderStandalone-macOS/README.md

 * _scide warning: Failed to load fallback translation file._
 * _/Library/Caches/com.apple.xbs/Sources/AppleGVA..._

-And last, in SuperCollider IDE post window there will be a warning the first time you run the program: _file "[...]Library/Application Support/SuperCollider/Help/scdoc_version"_ does not exist.
-This will go away.

 This method is confirmed to work under macOS 10.12.6 with SuperCollider 3.11.0.

 ---